lukasjoc/lukasjoc/README.md

 # Hey, me Lukas ![pepo](https://api.yologlyphics.com:8440/api/png/11770@4.png)

-I'm interested in Web Dev, Embedded Systems and Compilers For all of my new projects I use [sr.ht](https://sr.ht/~lukasjoc) now.
+I'm interested in Web Dev, Embedded Systems and Compilers. \
+For all of my new projects I use [sr.ht](https://sr.ht/~lukasjoc) now.